This page is from APP, the official source of professional practice for policing.

 Each UK police force has its own DVI capability and each of the police regions across the UK has a regionally coordinated capability.
 The capability from across the police regions, including cadres of trained police officers and police forensic staff, form the police national DVI capability.

-While Police Scotland does not take part in the FCO on-call arrangements, police resources for mutual aid can be requested from Police Scotland.
+While Police Scotland does not take part in the FCDO on-call arrangements, police resources for mutual aid can be requested from Police Scotland.
 Police Scotland will also assist with enquiries in relation to persons normally resident in Scotland.
 Police Scotland is represented at all national steering group meetings and working groups in relation to DVI.

 The National DVI Unit also coordinates a cadre of forensic specialists from across the UK who are not normally employed by the police.
 These specialists have appropriate skills and have volunteered to be part of the national DVI capability.
 They include: